 Last-click attribution does one thing: it gives 100% of the credit for a conversion to the final click before purchase.
 It sounds logical until you think about how people actually buy.

 According to Google’s “See, Think, Do, Care” research, most purchase decisions involve multiple touchpoints across multiple sessions over multiple days — sometimes weeks.
 A customer might see your Meta video ad three times, click a Google Shopping result, read a Reddit thread about your brand, and then buy via a direct visit.
 Last-click hands all the credit to direct.
 Meta gets zero.
 Your ROAS tank.
 You cut budget.
 Sales drop.
 You scramble to figure out why.
+This connects directly to how AI-driven budget allocation works in practice.

 The Meta Business Help Center itself acknowledges that the default 7-day click / 1-day view attribution window captures purchases that would have happened anyway — it can’t separate incremental lift from coincidence.
 A 2022 analysis by Measured, a media measurement firm, found that brands using last-click attribution systematically undervalued top-of-funnel channels by 30–50% while overvaluing bottom-of-funnel ones.
 That skew compounds over time into a spending strategy that kills awareness and starves growth.